ksator/continuous-integration-with-python/README.md

 **maths.py** has some function definitions. **tests/test_multiple.py** has the tests for math.py

 ### doctest:
-The doctest module searches for pieces of text that look like interactive Python sessions, and then executes those sessions to verify that they work exactly as shown.
+The doctest module searches for pieces of text that look like interactive Python sessions and then executes those sessions to verify that they work exactly as shown.
 https://docs.python.org/2/library/doctest.html
 Pytest supports doctests with the **--doctest-modules** flag.

-**maths3.py** is using doctests. the tests are in the code comment.
+**maths3.py** is using doctests.
+The tests are in the code comment.

 ### coverage reporting:
-testing is important, measuring coverage is also important.
+Testing is important, measuring coverage is also important.
 Pytest can measure coverage for you with the coverage plugin, found in the pytest-cov package. pytest-cov is a Pytest plugin for measuring coverage.

 pytest-cov installation: